Actor Gérard Depardieu acknowledges boorish behavior but denies sexual assault

 Depardieu acknowledged that he did "grab the hips” of the set dresser during their argument on set about whether a painting was good or bad art.

-But he said his gesture hadn't been ill-intentioned and argued that she hadn't appeared offered, saying: “She didn’t answer as if I was assaulting her.”
+But he said his gesture hadn't been ill-intentioned and argued that she hadn't appeared offended, saying: “She didn’t answer as if I was assaulting her.”

 He acknowledged that sometimes his behavior is regarded as boorish.